Realizability of tropical pluri-canonical divisors: Reduction to realizability of normalized covers

 \begin{mydef} Let $\pi : \Gamma' \to \Gamma$ be a tropical Hurwitz cover and let $k \geq 1$ be an integer.
 We call an automorphism of metric graphs $\tau : \Gamma' \to \Gamma'$ a \emph{(tropical) deck transformation} if it is an isometry and $\pi$ is $\tau$-invariant.
 The data of $\pi$ together with $\tau$ is called \emph{tropical $k$-cyclic Hurwitz cover} if \begin{enumerate}[(i)] \item $\pi$ is of degree $k$, \item the morphism of graphs underlying $\pi$ is a $k$-cyclic cover of graphs in the sense of Definition~\ref{def:k_cyclic_cover_of_graphs} (with deck transformation given by the morphism of graphs underlying $\tau$), and \item $\Gamma = \Gamma' / \tau$. \end{enumerate} \end{mydef}

 \begin{myrem} In a tropical $k$-cyclic Hurwitz cover the deck transformation $\tau$ satisfies necessarily $\tau^k = \id$.
 This however does not mean that $\tau$ is of degree $k$.
-Rather we only have that the degree of $\tau$ divides $k$. \end{myrem}
+Rather we only have that the degree of $\tau$ divides $k$.
+Put differently: we merely store the data of a generator of $\bZ/k\bZ$ acting (not necessarily freely) on $\hat \Gamma$. \end{myrem}

+We will now construct the moduli space of tropical $k$-cyclic Hurwitz covers in analogy to the moduli space of tropical Hurwitz covers (see \cite[Section 3.2]{CMR16}).
+This construction has been alluded to in \cite[Section~3.3]{LUZ24}.
+It is also related the cone over the so-called symmetric $\Delta$-complexes which have been studied in \cite{BCK23} or \cite{MHRSY24}.
+The construction follows the same pattern as the construction of $M_{g,n}^\trop$ in Section~\ref{subsec:moduli_tropical_cuves}.